renatoasilva/com-money-transfer/README.md

     "recipientAccountId": "f9261b65-d957-4a78-a4f9-08e6e91f3158"}
 ```
         * Example of error: ``{"message": "Internal Server Error: 'INVALID_ACCOUNT_ID' is an invalid account.
 Please provide a valid account."}``
-        * Example of error: ``{"message": "Internal Server Error: Account 54a8263a-b71d-422b-b1a4-9d6b006bb845 has unsufficient funds to complete the transfer."}``
+        * Example of error: ``{"message": "Internal Server Error: Account 54a8263a-b71d-422b-b1a4-9d6b006bb845 has insufficient funds to complete the transfer."}``

 * Get transactions by account: